 It is an unfortunate fact that most of us will suffer a personal injury at some point during our lives.
 Many such incidents that result in personal injuries are the consequences of the negligence or intentional actions of other parties.

 An Altoona personal injury lawyer may be able to help you to pursue claims against these parties for your losses.
-Whenever another party is liable for an incident that results in a personal injury, the injury victim may seek payment for medical care, lost wages, and emotional trauma.
+Whenever another party is liable for an incident that results in a personal injury, the injury victim may seek payment for medical care, lost wages, pain and suffering, and emotional trauma.
 A personal injury attorney could help to pursue your claims for such payments.